 - Checks student academic progress at the end of the fall, spring, and summer semesters. - Includes all withdrawals and incompletes as non-completed course work, which will affect financial aid academic progress.
 Courses with an "I" (incomplete), "W" (withdrawal) or an "F" grade will be considered as courses attempted but not successfully completed. - Includes transfer credits as credits attempted. - Includes credits earned in developmental courses as credits attempted. - Notifies students of financial aid "warning" status.
-Students on warning risk losing their financial aid eligibility due to insufficient progress. - Notifies students of financial aid "suspension" status.
-Students on suspension are not eligible to receive Title IV financial aid. - Provides a process for appeal of financial aid "suspension" status.
-Students are able to file an appeal on a one-time basis only.
-Students who have their appeal approved will be placed on "probation" status and will have a single semester of aid eligibility during which they will be expected to meet all requirements for satisfactory progress.
+Students on warning risk losing their financial aid eligibility due to insufficient progress. - · Notifies students of financial aid "suspension" status.
+Students on suspension are not eligible to receive Title IV financial aid. - Students who appeal and are approved are required to meet with the Student Success Center to obtain a degree audit and success plan and return it to a Financial Aid Administrator for review.